aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

 ## IJCAI 2020, Yokohoma Japan

 ## Presenters

-El Houcine Bergou, Aritra Dutta and Panos Kalnis\\
+El Houcine Bergou, Aritra Dutta and Panos Kalnis
 King Abdullah University of Science and Technology (KAUST)

+## Description
+We survey compressed communication methods for distributed deep learning and discuss the theoretical background, as well as practical deployment on TF and PT.
+We also present quantitative comparison of the training speed and model accuracy of compressed communication methods on popular deep neural network models and datasets.

 You can use the [editor on GitHub](https://github.com/aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/edit/master/README.md) to maintain and preview the content for your website in Markdown files.